thadUra/Ethereum-Tax-Stack/README.md

 ## Todo

-1. Set up stack on computer
+1. Set up stack on computer (Finished)
-    * Get local MongoDB communication to express and node
+    * Get local MongoDB communication to express and node (Finished)

-2. Set up APIs
+2. Set up APIs (In Progress)
-    * Get etherscan.io API access and determine how to pull data
+    * Get etherscan.io API access and determine how to pull data (In Progress)
     * Find method to store etherscan data in mongo

 3. Set up functions for front end